Athletes with Diabetes: Using Insulin

 THIS WEBINAR IS FREE FOR MedFit Network (MFN) professional members.
-Active MFN members should CLICK HERE & log in to your MFN account; free webinar registration is available on your MFN account dashboard.
+Active MFN members should CLICK HERE & log in to your MFN account; instructions for accessing past webinar are available on your MFN account dashboard.

 If you’re not yet an MFN member and would like to learn more about membership and its benefits (including free access to MedFit Classroom webinars), click here